 This is a guest blog post by Ryan Carey, of My 3 Quotes.

 I don’t know what’s worse, the storm damage itself or what follows after.
-Many of you have been through it- hunkered in the basement storm damagehoping a tornado doesn’t drop, when all of a sudden you hear something that sounds like Tiger Woods hitting rapid fire 2-iron shots at your house.
+Many of you have been through it- hunkered in the basement hoping a tornado doesn’t drop, when all of a sudden you hear something that sounds like Tiger Woods hitting rapid fire 2-iron shots at your house.
 But you don’t live near a golf course.
 Is your car outside?
 How is the roof holding up?
 Did a tree just snap?
 Was that breaking glass?

 When the last wave of awful weather finally passes and you’re out inspecting the damage, the first wave of storm-chasers starts to hit.
 In some cases, they are knocking on your door before the last rain drops have stopped.
 They have been driving around, listening to the radio and getting hail reports sent to their phone.
 They have been cheering for the largest hail possible and this storm looks like a winner!
 In this post, we will be talking about what to look for and what to avoid in the multi-billion dollar game that is storm damage restoration.